 Every year he would escalate his message until the word Halloween became synonymous with death.

 David loved Halloween.
-He loved it more than his Birthday or Christmas.
+He loved it more than his birthday or Christmas.
 Halloween had always been more than dressing up in a costume or eating candy.
 It was a celebration of the unknown, the unexplained and of course death, blood, and gore.
 Over the years he had watched Halloween become more and more commercialized until it was not about being scared.
-It was about money, a merchandising blitz, something to set the table for the big three beloved holidays: Thanksgiving, Christmas, and The New Year.
+It was about money, a merchandising blitz, something to set the table for the big three beloved holidays: Thanksgiving, Christmas, and the New Year.
 It made him sick.

 When David turned thirty eight last Halloween and he found out he was terminally ill, he decided to teach the world to respect his favorite holiday.
 His plan was to dress up every Halloween and trick-or-treat in different neighborhoods around America, make the non-traditionalists pay until he was dead.
 He aimed to cloud the holiday with fear, make the unbelievers remember.
 Every year he would escalate his message until the word Halloween became synonymous with death.

 His first victim was an old lady, “Go home you piece of shit child molester!
 Halloween is for children!” she screamed, slamming the door in his face.
 Later, he watched her through the outside window making a sandwich.
 He could see a ‘slasher movie’ playing on TV, the spirit of Halloween was with him.
-He found the back door open, another sign, carefully waited till the old woman’s back was turned.
+He found the back door open, another sign, and carefully waited until the old woman’s back was turned.
 He then dragged her outside and forced a garden hose down her throat!
 David turned on the faucet and pumped water into her stomach until he saw it swell, then he stabbed her with a pitchfork, turning the old bag into a human garden sprinkler!
 So began his twisted reign.

 He continued every year and the body count rose, the punishment was therapeutic to him and this new life’s work had put his cancer into remission.
 The spirit of Halloween saved him.
 It was his destiny.
 He had never been approached by the police and every year his legend had grown.
 He was more than Freddy, Michael, or Jason.
 He was real, a human killing machine, a fucking ghost and he made sure to do his homework.
 Besides watching and collecting every slasher film ever made, he took college level classes in forensic science and police procedures.
 He considered police involvement inevitable but was confident he could conceal his identity and minimize his losses.
 Eight years later, Halloween was synonymous with terror and everyone wondered, where would Mr. Halloween visit next?